This guide has been designed to answer all of your questions relating to GDPR and ScholarPack.

 How is my data backed up?

 School data is mirrored in real time to a standby server by 'streaming replication'.
-This means that we always have an up to date backup ready to take over should there be problems with the primary server.
-Formal backups are taken at 10AM, 3PM and 3AM every day.
+This means that we always have an up to date backup ready to take over should there be problems with the primary serve and a formal back up is taken daily.
 These backups are then moved to high availability, replicated data storage across three geographically separate data centres to mitigate against the failure of the primary data centre.

 Is the data encrypted in transit and at rest?